 Mirador de Manaderos

 On the road between San Sebastian and Hermigua Valley, there is a great viewing point.
-From here you have a great overview of La Laja ravine.
+From here you have a great overview of La Laja Ravine.
 On your way to the lookout point, there are cacti growing.
 If you take a closer look at the cacti, you will see small white dots that look like some sort of fungus.
 Those are lice – lice that you make lipstick from.
 Yes, while writing a guide to La Gomera we include finding lice.

 Mirador de Abrante